Hidden-goblin/eaidashboard/app/documentation/00-workflows.md

 Overall, scenarios are an important tool in software development to ensure that the software application is developed with the end user in mind and meets their specific needs and requirements.
 ```

+### Project

+A project is the application under test.

+Currently, the project is a way to sandbox items.
+There is no specific workflow management, nor user right management.

+I use the name of the application as the project's name.
+You can use nearly any name.

+### Version

+A version is an increment of the application under test.
+The application versioning is free and should be the
+versioning convention used on the project.

+I use the version as way to track test work.

+### Ticket

+The ticket is anything describing work onto the project-version.
+I only record a reference and a title for each
+ticket as this tool is not currently a ticket management tool.

+A good process is, in my humble opinion, to have one version per ticket.
+If the ticket release is postponed then the
+ticket release version is updated.

+### Campaign

+A campaign is a set of ticket which need to be validated through executing (manually or automatically) scenarios.

+The campaign tracks tickets and bugs.

+### Occurrence

+Occurrence is a way to divide workload into phases.
+It can be used to record regression test results from automated
+tests.

+It may be useful if the campaign scope as frequent updates.